jackyli97/Jumpstarter/README.md

 * Users can back, create, and browse projects.
 * Backing a project updates the database and creates an association between a reward, project, and user.
 * Search projects via input in a search bar or browse by categories.
-* Users page containing created and backed projects, where one can edit and delete projects.
+* User navigation leads to created and backed projects, where one can edit and delete projects.

 ### Functionality of Projects
 The main purpose of Jumpstarter is to create and showcase a project.
 In order to effectively do this, all appropriate data and associations had to be properly passed from the back-end to the front-end.
 Projects, rewards, users, and backings were all separate tables that were connected through the use of a relational database.
 A Project `has_many` rewards, a reward `has_many` backings, and backings `belong_to` a user.
 The relationships were made by making a backings a joins table, with foreign keys belonging to a reward and backer.